Signed in as:

 filler@godaddy.com

-World Small Animal Veterinary Association (WSAVA) Nutrition Guidelines
+The World Small Animal Veterinary Association (WSAVA) publishes BCS charts for dogs and cats.

 Selecting commercial pet food can be challenging due to the plethora of commercial products available and abundance of information on the internet.
-Below are resources on pet food selection and navigating internet resources.

 The Pet Nutrition Alliance (PNA) asked pet food manufacturers about Colleagues took the WSAVA guidelines and investigated numerous pet food manufacturers in their Pet Food Manufacturer Evaluation Report.